 A typical course expects that for every hour students spend in lecture they should devote roughly twice as many hours to independent study.
 However, it does depend on the student as no student is the same.

-It means that you MUST have a credit in both English (ENG4U) and Advanced Functions (MHF4U).
-You must have taken two of the following Grade 12 courses: Biology (SBI4U), Chemistry (SCH4U), Computer and Information Science (ICS4M), Earth and Space Science (SES4U), Calculus and Vectors (MCV4U), Math of Data Management (MDM4U), Physics (SPH4U).
-[Calculus and Vectors (MCV4U) is highly recommended because it can act as a prerequisite for calculus courses needed in many Science programs.]
-AND you must have two other Grade 12 U or M level courses - they can be anything you want including other Science courses.
+It means that you MUST have a credit in both English (ENG4U) and Calculus and Vectors (MCV4U).
+You must have taken two of the following Grade 12 courses: Advanced Functions (MHF4U), Biology (SBI4U), Chemistry (SCH4U), Computer and Information Science (ICS4M), Earth and Space Science (SES4U), Math of Data Management (MDM4U), Physics (SPH4U) AND you must have two other Grade 12 U or M level courses - they can be anything you want including other Science courses.
 We will take the four pre-requisite marks and add the next two best Grade 12 U or M level marks in order to calculate your average.

 If you are offered admission into a first-year full time program, you may ask to defer your admission for up to one year if you do not attend another post-secondary institution.
-If you are offered a scholarship or a place in residence these offers are automatically deferred.
 If your deferral is granted, you will be required to submit a $250.00 nonrefundable deposit to secure your place for the following academic year.
+Residence room assignments are not deferred-students will be put in the general lottery for residence selection in the year of registration.
+Scholarships are not automatically deferred.
+The student must meet scholarship criteria in the year of registration.

 At Western, there is no “preferred” academic route for Dental/Medical School application consideration; students from any faculty may be considered.
 Dental school applicants, however, require prerequisite courses.
 Admission into these schools is extremely competitive and enrolment is limited.
 It would be wise to choose an undergraduate program that will provide you with an alternative career choice in case you are not admitted.
 For more information on admission to Medicine and Dentistry at Western, please refer to: www.schulich.uwo.ca/education/ume for Medical school or www.schulich.uwo. ca/Dentistry for Dental school.